 *If you are not one of my current counseling interns, in which case, there is no charge, of course.

-As a counseling adjunct professor, I have taught: Human Growth and Development, Introduction to Play Therapy, Advanced Play Therapy, Practicum, Internship, and Group Therapy.
+As a counseling adjunct professor, I have taught: Human Growth and Development, Introduction to Play Therapy, Advanced Play Therapy, Practicum, Internship, and Group Therapy many times.

 I currently practice child-centered play therapy and comedy therapy and provide supervision through those theoretical lenses.
 I am also strongly grounded in polyvagal and attachment theory.
 I received my PhD in Counselor Education and Supervision in 2017 from the University of Northern Colorado.
 I am a Registered Play Therapist-Supervisor with the Association for Play Therapy and a Licensed Professional Counselor in Colorado.